- Scheme documents available for download – Select from the items below

 Studies being commissioned

-To inform the list of projects undertaken, a series of studies are underway in this development phase:
+To inform the list of projects proposed and support the Stage 2 application, a series of studies were undertaken through the development phase:

-Reviewing what Heritage Skills are present in the area, what skills are lacking and facing a shortfall, either nationally or on a local basis and the opportunity for the Galloway Glens Scheme to undertake projects to address any shortfalls
+Reviewing what Heritage Skills are present in the area, what skills are lacking and facing a shortfall, either nationally or on a local basis and the opportunity for the Scheme to undertake projects to address any shortfalls.

-A review of the access opportunities in the area, highlighting opportunities for development
+A strategic review of the current access arrangements in the area, highlighting opportunities for development.

-An assessment of the feasibility of reintroduction of Arctic Char and potential for assisting the migration of fish species up the river valley
+An assessment of the feasibility of reintroduction of Arctic Charr into Loch Grannoch.

-Reviewing the signage and interpretation in place in the region, exploring opportunities for consolidation or improvement and noting national trends and developments in the interpretation and signage field.
+Reviewing the signage and interpretation in place in the region, exploring opportunities for consolidation or improvement and noting national trends and developments in the sector

-Assessing Loch Ken as a fishery, reviewing the different species in residence and opportunities for the Galloway Glens Scheme to support fish populations in the area.
+Assessing Loch Ken as a fishery, reviewing the different species in residence and opportunities for the Scheme to support fish populations and the fishing sector

-Aside from engineering solutions, the feasibility of undertaking natural flood management actions in the area to reduce the impact of flooding, reconnecting the river with the floodplain.
+Exploring the feasibility of undertaking Natural Flood Management measures in the area to reduce the impact of flooding, reconnecting the river with the floodplain.

 Once the studies are complete, they will be freely available here.
 It is important to note that these studies do not define the full range of work that will be undertaken by the Galloway Glens scheme and have been commissioned to undertake initial work that might inform projects supported by the scheme.